 The research also sheds light on how status symbols are changing in a world where more consumers can afford luxury goods.
 As once-exclusive brands have become accessible to a wider swathe of the population, their effectiveness as signals of elite status has diminished.

 For brands looking to breakout in the current environment, unconventionality may offer an opportunity.
 In their paper, Bellezza et al. point anecdotally to high-end consumers’ increasing penchant for “crazy socks.”
 The authors also indicate the proliferation of high-priced low-end staples, as in the booming luxury athleisure segment, that allow consumers to eschew the traditional symbols of status while still signaling they have the money to acquire them.

 In order to be effective, status signals must be both visible and costly, Bellezza explains, a fact which, when combined with the human proclivity towards mimicry, may help to explain the longterm instability of markers of prestige.

 Read the research

 About the researcher

-Silvia Bellezza is an Assistant Professor of Marketing at Columbia Business School.
-Her research focuses on consumer behavior and symbolic consumption–how consumers...Read more.
+Silvia Bellezza is the Gantcher Associate Professor of Business in Marketing at Columbia Business School.
+Her research focuses on consumer behavior and symbolic consumption...Read more.